 23 Tips To Keep Yourself Safe in Mexico

 Although a travel advisory is in effect, it’s important to remember that tourist flock to Mexico every year without incident.

-The Mexican government is highly motivated to keep tourist safe in order to preserve the tourist trade but you must also do your part when asking is it safe to travel to Mexico.
+The Mexican government is highly motivated to keep tourist safe in order to preserve the tourist trade but you must also do your part when traveling to Mexico.
+Traveling anywhere requires a little bit of a safety precaution.
+So, remember to enlist these general rules during your vacation and you will not have to ask is it safe to travel to Mexico:

 Here are some precautions that you can take in order to make sure your trip goes as planned: